 Grade: B+ (88pts)

 I liked this movie quite a bit.
 It was not as impactful as it could have been, as the filmmakers' insistence on keeping the tone light prevented them from really sinking their teeth into the more dramatic moments.
 Nonetheless, this movie was still pretty good.
-It was an interesting story about a boy who had been manipulated by Nazi propaganda, and had a naive idea of what Jewish people were like.
-However, he was then forced to meet one, and struggled with the notion that she was not anything like the horrific stories he had been told his entire life.
+It was an interesting story about a boy who had been manipulated by Nazi propaganda and had a naive idea of what Jewish people were like.
+However, he was then forced to meet one and struggled with the notion that she was not anything like the horror stories he had been told his entire life.

 This movie would not have worked if the viewer did not like the relationship between the two main characters.
 Fortunately, Jojo and Elsa had an entertaining and interesting dynamic with one another, and they were able to carry much of this movie.
 I also liked the tone, as the filmmakers were mostly able to balance the light-hearted humor with the heavier material—although, as I said before, the movie's bigger dramatic moments were not fleshed out properly.
 I also thought the supporting cast was filled with effective characters (both comedic and dramatic), with Yorki being my personal favorite.
 This movie had an interesting premise, and a strong cast and I had a good time watching it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.